The Neck Called. It Wants Its Elbow Pain Back.

 Final Rant

-If your patient has had “tennis elbow” for 3 months and:
+If your patient has had "tennis elbow" for three months and:

 It moves